LucaCoduriV/SLH-king/readme.md

 The changes made should allow the application to continue to function as intended, allowing for the adding and viewing of grades, and separating the functionality for students and teachers.

+I did not implement casbin because it wasn't really necessary.
+I use two different workflow for the teacher and the student.

+I tried to use some more advanced features of Rust.
+I created a User trait so that every struct that implements it has a getter and a setter to the credentials.
+It was a bit redundant to write the same code for each struct, so I decided to create my first macro to solve that problem.
+I am not sure if it was the best way, but it works.